 For example, suppose your new partner has a history of alcohol addiction.
 In that case, it may be seen as detrimental to your child’s well-being, which could negatively impact your chances of getting custody.

 It’s also understandable that if your spouse is upset or angry about your dating someone else, they may be less willing to co-parent and cooperatively share custody.
 They may also be more resistant to negotiating the parenting plan and may not be as flexible with the schedule.
 Consider these potential challenges if you decide to date before your divorce is final.
+If you’re concerned about how dating might affect your custody arrangement, it’s important to consult with a child custody lawyer who can provide legal guidance and help protect your rights.

 Dating Too Soon Can Be Hard on Your Children